Negotiations 2: Making the Deal

 Discussion Questions

-2. Do you think you are good at bargaining?
+1. What do you find the most stressful part of negotiating?2.
+Do you think you are good at bargaining?
 Why or why not?

 3. Think of your last negotiation.
 How successful were you?